tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 sidebar_label: 5.
 Write your resolvers
 ---

-[Previsouly](/docs/tutorial/create-server), we created our application instance with a [first iteration of our Schema](/docs/tutorial/create-server#recipes-manager-sdl-querygraphql), based on the SDL.
-Aside, we are going to bind some data to our Schema, thanks to the resolvers, which are in charge of making the bridge between the Schema and your application logic.
+[Previsouly](/docs/tutorial/create-server), we created our application instance with a [first iteration of our Schema](/docs/tutorial/create-server#recipes-manager-sdl-querygraphql) using the SDL.
+Now, we're going to bind some data to our Schema, using resolvers, which are in charge of linking the Schema with your application logic.

 ## What is a resolver?

-A resolver is a function _(which could be asynchronous)_ attached to a field of your Schema.
-It will be in charge of providing data accordingly to the fields or objects it is attached on.
+A resolver is a function _(which can be asynchronous)_ that is attached to a field of your Schema.
+It will be in charge of providing data accordingly to the fields or objects it is attached to.

-### How to attach a resolver to a Schema with Tartiflette?
+### How to attach a resolver to a Schema field with Tartiflette?

-With tartiflette, it is very straighforward to attach a resolver function to the Schema.
+With Tartiflette, it is very straighforward to attach a resolver function to Schema field.

-We provide a decorator named `Resolver` which will attach your function resolution to the Schema field specified.
+We provide a decorator named `Resolver` which will attach your function to the specified Schema field.

 ```python
 from tartiflette import Resolver